KitLavis/stage-left-merch/README.md

 ### Promo

 SEO is not the only aspect used to improve the outreach of the company, a full digital marketing strategy will also be coordinated, starting with the creation of pages on all major social media platforms, and boosted using paid advertsiements.
-The reason this route was decided is because the majority of music/gig promotion currently takes place on social media, so it makes sense to target the same market.
+The reason this route was decided is because the majority of music/gig promotion currently takes place on social media, so it makes sense to target the same market, and the target audience previously stated are very active on these platforms.
 Although these pages haven't been created as of yet, and no paid promotions/advertisements are currently live, a mockup of what one of these pages may look like is provided below.

 ![Facebook mockup](docs/stageleft-fb-mockup.png)